zsiki/GeoEasy/doc/step_by_step.rst

 .. note::

-	Break lines can be added, those can be open polylines.
-If convex boundary is unchecked at least one closed polyline must be added to the model.
+	Break lines can be added, those can also be open polylines.
+If convex boundary is unchecked at least one closed boundary have to be added to the model.

 Let's add contours to our model, **DTM/Contours** from the menu.
 Input 1 (meter)